 Our usual everyday understanding is that the words “sign” and “symbol” are easily and often interchangeable.
 For example, if I ask: "Is a stop sign a sign?", most would answer yes.
 If I held it up and asked: "Is it a symbol?", most would say yes.
 A stop sign is a symbol used to remind someone of a law that says we must come to a complete stop at particular intersections.
 A stop sign is not the law.
 It causes nothing.
 It is the law givers and the drivers who do something- or not.
 The symbol of the Stop Sign doesn’t do anything on its own.

 In our Church, signs and symbols have a different use and meaning.
 We have seven particular signs called Sacraments.
-According to the CCC-
+According to the Catechism of the Catholic Church:

 So while the sign or symbol of the Stop Sign does nothing in its own right, Sacraments are signs that do something.